Mental Toughness is the Best Survival Tool

 Facebook Share Twitter Share Pinterest Share

-Mental Toughness is the Best Survival Tool
+Mental Toughness Is the Best Survival Tool

-3 minute read
+4 minute read

-Understanding Yourself
+Adaptability — Understanding Yourself

 We often don’t like to engage in the kind of soul-searching that mental toughness requires, but we all have weaknesses, fears, and other nasty things that can keep us from being where we need to be in our mental game.

 We can’t mitigate a threat we refuse to believe exists.
-Before we can claim mental toughness—or even get started on the process of developing it—first we must find and admit where we’re mentally weak.
+Before we can claim mental toughness — or even get started on the process of developing it — first we must find and admit where we’re mentally weak.
 That can be an uncomfortable thing to do, but the sooner you get to a place where you can point to your own weaknesses, name them, and recognize when they’re having an effect, the sooner you can get to work mitigating those effects.
-That means if you’re ever in a survival situation you’ll be able to recognize when those weaknesses are cropping up and do what’s necessary to get them under control.

-Calm During the Crisis
+Survival Mindset — Calm During the Crisis

 The mental skill of being able to perform in a stressful situation is something that must be learned, practiced, and maintained.
 It won’t matter how big your medical bag is or how extensive your tools are if you cannot think clearly enough to use them when someone is severely injured or sick.
 All the things you’ve stocked to prepare for various types of emergencies will not help you if you fall apart under pressure.